 Promoter Salary: –

-As you can see from above chart, promoters & other directors are taking salary well below Ceiling as defined by the law which says management is not greedy.
+Promoters & other directors are taking salary well below Ceiling as defined by the law which says management is not greedy.
 A good sign.

 CSR Activities: –

-As we can see from above chart, the company has spent all the prescribed amount under CSR.
+The company has spent all the prescribed amount under CSR.
 A good sign.

 Thanks for sharing the analysis of NOCIL Ltd with us!
 It is helpful for the all the investors.